Monday, 16 February 2015

 " - You will never go anywhere with this one!
 It doesn't fit any category!"

-Prior to that, the idea of Gothic-Rock came from the Punk-Gothic band The Damned who's vocalist Dave Vanian used to dress like Dracula during their live performancies.
+Prior to that, in the 80's, the idea of Gothic-Rock came from the Punk-Gothic band The Damned who's front-man Dave Vanian used to dress like Dracula during their live performances.

-Later on, acts known as New-Wave, Gothic-Rock, Synth-Pop or Death-Rock well known heroes like Joy Division , Siouxsie and the Banshees , Bauhaus , Killing Joke , The Cure , The Sisters of Mercy , Fields of the Nephilim , Christian Death or the very avantgardistic Dead Can Dance took the challenge and started to experimence with a more dark, bleak touch, somehow, inspired and paved the way for the most of the Gothic Metal bands, with their melodic, and or melancholic song structures, dark attitude and the specific baritonal vocal output.
+Later on, acts labelled by the music press and listeners as New-Wave, Gothic-Rock, Synth-Pop, Darkwave or Death-Rock, well known heroes, like Joy Division , Siouxsie and the Banshees , Bauhaus , Killing Joke , The Cure , The Sisters of Mercy , Fields of the Nephilim , Christian Death or the very avantgardistic Dead Can Dance took the challenge and started to experience with a more dark, bleak touch, inspired and paved the way for the most of the Gothic-Metal bands we enjoy today.

 On the other hand, another big influence for this new genre was 1987 Celtic Frost's "Into The Pandemonium" release.